SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/shipping-account-requirements.md

         • **[Sandbox](https://docs.intersoftsapient.net/docs/sandbox-account)**: a testing environment that mimics the **Production** environment but is isolated from it.
 The sandbox environment is primarily used for development and testing purposes.

-        ***Note**: For testing purposes, you can set up a Sandbox account for Royal Mail by using a dummy account number and PLN as this data is not validated and allows you to test the integration.
-If you choose to switch the account to Production, then the account details are sent to the <Glossary>Online Business Account</Glossary> (OBA) team and validated.
-Based on this validation the shipping account is either approved or rejected.*
+        ***Note**: For testing purposes, you can set up a **Sandbox** account for Royal Mail by using a dummy account number and PLN as this data is not validated and allows you to test the integration.
+If you choose to switch the account to **Production**, then the account details are sent to the <Glossary>Online Business Account</Glossary> (OBA) team and validated.
+Based on this validation, the shipping account is either approved or rejected.*
       </td>
     </tr>